We tested the best surge protectors in 2026: Here are our top picks

 Reasons to avoid

-Compared to larger surge protectors, the 3-Outlet falls short.
-It doesn’t have nearly as high a Joule rating at only 918, nor does it offer the same amount of equipment protection.
-But it does have more surge protection than other barebones power strips.
+Compared to larger surge protectors, this four-outlet surge protector falls short — it doesn’t have nearly as high a Joule rating at only 900, nor does it offer the same equipment protection.
+But it does have significantly more surge protection than barebones power strips, which is what you're much more likely to find for this kind of price at your local department store.

 Still, it sits cleanly on a wall and can work well next to a nightstand to plug in a lamp and some phone chargers.
-For travel and small spaces, the 3-Outlet Mini Surge Protector with USB ports can come in handy.
-Just use it mostly for smaller devices.
+For travel and small spaces, this puppy can really come in handy.
+Just use it mostly for smaller devices if you don't want to overload it.

 What to look for when buying a surge protector